bramtayl/Justly/README.md

 Once the chord starts, each note in the chord will play for its number of beats.

-### Volume ratio
+### Velocity ratio

-The volume ratio of a note is its volume ratio relative to the current volume.
+The velocity ratio of a note is its velocity ratio relative to the current velocity.
-Changing the volume ratio of a note does not change the current volume.
+Changing the velocity ratio of a note does not change the current velocity.

-The volume ratio of a chord is the modulation of the current volume.
+The velocity ratio of a chord is the modulation of the current velocity.
-Changing the volume ratio of a chord changes the volume of all future chords.
+Changing the velocity ratio of a chord changes the velocity of all future chords.

 ### Tempo ratio

 The tempo ratio of a note is its tempo ratio relative to the current tempo.
 Thus, notes with higher tempo ratios will sound more stacatto.
-Changing the volume ratio of a note does not change the current tempo.
+Changing the tempo ratio of a note does not change the current tempo.
+The tempo ratio of a chord is the modulation of the tempo.
+Changing the tempo ratio of a chord changes the tempo of all future chords.

 ### Words